Eviction Law in Fairbanks, AK

 Step 2.
 Give a Formal Notice of Eviction

-The eviction notice should also include a deadline for the tenant to either pay rent or move out, and the amount that the tenant owes.
-If you’re unsure of how to create an eviction notice, you can use online templates or seek legal advice.
+The eviction notice should also specify a deadline for the tenant to either pay any overdue rent or vacate the property, along with the total amount owed.
+If you’re unsure how to properly draft an eviction notice, consider using online templates or consulting a legal professional to ensure the notice complies with local laws.

 A Notice to Quit is required before any Fairbanks landlord can proceed with an eviction.
 This must be in writing, and must be delivered in 1 of 3, in person, by certified mail, or left at the tenant’s residence in case of tenant absence.
 Once this notice has been served, a process server will serve a Complaint for Forcible Entry and the landlord will be free to evict.